yuvarajmonarch/EX_3_IMPLICIT/README.md

 ## EXPERIMENT:03  Implement an application that uses Intent(Implicit) using Android Studio.

 ## Program
-Program to print the text “Implicitintent”.
+Program to print the text “ImplicitIntent”.

 Developed by: YUVARAJ B